davidinlou/davelouRaidCheck/README.md

 To Use:

-1. Go to Overviews - Raid Reports - Reports.
-At the bottom of the screen you'll see:
+1. Click the DLCheck button at the bottom of the screen.
+Popup window shows
-    - Hours to Scan:  How far back to scan.
+    - Hours:  How far back to scan the reports.
 Default 5 hours.
     - Threshold (%):  What percentage carry you want to check for.
 Default 100%.
     - Scan Button:    Scan the reports and extract the name of the cities where raids need to be reset.

-2. Back in game -
-    - The DLCheck button is at the bottom of the screen next to the date/time.
+1. Click Scan button to scan reports
     - The window shows you a list of cities.
     - Click on the city name to go to city where you can reset the raids.

 Notes:
-1. Your city names must be unique and not contain " - " (space,dash,space)
+1. Your city names must be unique because the reports data does not have the city coords.
+2. City names can't contain " - " (space,dash,space) because I that's also used for the Notes delimiter
-2. Requires Tampermonkey to run because add-on scripts don't work in Overviews
+2. Requires Tampermonkey to run
 3. City list may appear under other popup windows
 4. City list will stay in place when you change cities